 Park Abbey Leuven was founded in the 12th century under the influence of Duke Godfrey II (the Bearded).
 He owned a large park in Leuven and asked the Norbertines to occupy a small church he had on his grounds, hence the name Park Abbey/ Abdij van Park.

-As time went by, the buildings were enlarged and the abbey became a place of agriculture as well as academic study.
+The buildings were enlarged and the Park Abbey became a place of agriculture and academic study.

-The history of Park Abbey isn't without trouble though, as it suffered during the religious wars between the Netherlands and Spain and was confiscated by the French during their Revolution.
-But it survived, and today a small number of Norbertines still live there and the church itself is still in use.
+The history of Park Abbey isn't without trouble, the Abbey suffered during the religious wars between the Netherlands and Spain and was confiscated by the French during their Revolution.
+Fortunately, it survived and today a small number of Norbertines still live there, the church itself is also still in use.

-There's a path leading all around the ponds and from some points you get a great view of the water and the Abbey.
+There's a path leading around the Abbey ponds and from some points, you can see the view of the water and the Park Abbey buildings.
 It was very nice walking there in the first spring sun.
-The trees didn’t have leaves as yet and they let the light through without any protest.
-I'm sure you can find plenty of shade on this lane in summer, though.
+I'm sure you can find plenty of shade here in summer and maybe do some people watching.

-Park Abbey has gathered a large collection of art throughout the ages, as well as over 6,000 old prints.
-A small part of the art and print collection is already on display at the “locatorium”, now a small museum (free entrance).
-More items should be disclosed in the future as a larger museum is being worked on.
+Park Abbey has gathered a large collection of art throughout the centuries, as well as over 6,000 old prints.
+A small part of the art and print collection is already on display at the “locatorium”, now a small museum at Park Abbey (free entrance).

 Abdij van Park 7, Leuven